aslam/duration_in_words/README.md

 Currently, there is no direct way to format `ActiveSupport::Duration` objects in `Rails`.
 You'd have to resort to using the `#inspect`, which provides limited configuration options.
 Also, the locale support in the `#inspect` was removed around `Rails 5.1`.

-You could do something like the following to format the `ActiveSupport::Duration` object by hand in a view helper:
+You could do something like the following to format an `ActiveSupport::Duration` object by hand in a view helper:

 ```ruby
 def duration_as_sentence(duration)